gx578007/fslog/README.md

    3. **m**: separated files by minutes.
 For example, "10m" means ten minutes and "60m" means one hour.
    <br>

 Note that the dated-formatted file names depend on the specified granularity.
-If the granularity is less than one hour, the corresponding file name will disaply to minute information of logging time.
+If the granularity is less than one hour, the corresponding file name will display minute information of logging time.
 Simiarly, if the granularity is less than one day but more than one hour, the file name shows only hour information but hides minutes.
    <br> Default: "1d" (one log file per day)

 ### "retentionMinutes"